tektheone/Flex_living_Reviews_Dashboard/PROJECT_SUMMARY.md

   - **Filtering Options**:
     - Filter by property
     - Filter by minimum rating (9+, 8+, 7+, 6+)
-    - Filter by channel (Airbnb, Booking.com, Direct)
+  - Filter by channel (Airbnb, Booking.com, Google, Direct)
     - Search by guest name or review text
     - Sort by date or rating (ascending/descending)
   - **Review Selection**: Toggle "Show on Website" button for each review